onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/import_data.md

 Lets import some data! 💪💪

-If you are already running a business, you most likely have your Items, Customers or Suppliers in some spreadsheet file somewhere, import it into onehash with the Data Import Tool.
+If you are already running a business, you most likely have your Items, Customers or Suppliers in some spreadsheet file somewhere, import it into OneHash with the Data Import Tool.